atolab/zenoh-web/content/docs/migration_1.0/Concepts.md

 ### Plugin Loading

-We added the ability for user-applications to load compiled plugins written in Rust, regardless of which language bindings you are using !
+We added the ability for user-applications to load compiled plugins written in Rust, regardless of which language bindings you are using!

 Usage of this feature is [Plugin Loading](#plugin-loading)